Asphalt Mixing Plant Calibration Guide for Better Mix Quality

 • Rejected batches

-• Fuel wasted on an unusable mix
+• Fuel wasted on unusable mix

 • Rework at paving sites